PatrickTCB/super-simple-python-apiserver/Plan.md

 If you call the web path, then a page will be built that has the text in a blurb and then the data in a table.

 Should work for basically any command now or later.

+See `sample.json` for how everything is supposed to look.